smericks/lens-npe/README.md

 - feeding images to a neural network to generate mass model posteriors (make_predictions.ipynb)
 - hierarchical Bayesian inference for lens mass population models (hierarchical_inference.ipynb)
-- hierarchical re-weighting of individual posteriors to account for out-of-distribution shift (posterior_reweighting.ipynb) (Some notebooks also require the Zenodo download)
+- hierarchical re-weighting of individual posteriors to account for out-of-distribution shift (posterior_reweighting.ipynb)

+Note: some notebooks also require the Zenodo download

 This code base heavily relies on the use of paltas (https://github.com/swagnercarena/paltas).
 Note that while updates from this project are being merged into the paltas main branch, the @smericks fork of